State appellate court reinstates life prison sentence in child abuse case

 The Oklahoma Court of Criminal Appeals on Thursday rejected an appeal by Robert Taylor Bragg, 36, after earlier overturning on jurisdictional grounds his child abuse by injury convictions and life prison sentence.

-A Tulsa County District Court jury in 2017 convicted Bragg of six child abuse counts.
-A judge later sentenced Bragg, in accordance with the jury recommendations, to simultaneously serve one life prison term along with five 20-year prison terms.
+A Tulsa County District Court jury convicted Bragg of six child abuse counts in 2017.
+A judge later sentenced him, in accordance with the jury recommendations, to simultaneously serve one life prison term and five 20-year prison terms.

 State prosecutors accused Bragg of “abusively shaking” a 36-day-old girl in 2014, causing brain damage, retinal hemorrhages and rib fractures, according to Tulsa World archives.

-The victim in the case was a member of the Cherokee Nation under a tribal law that provides temporary, 240-day citizenship to newborns of tribal members.
+The victim was a member of the Cherokee Nation under a tribal law that provides temporary, 240-day citizenship to newborns of tribal members.

 Bragg was among scores of criminal defendants who challenged their state convictions after the U.S. Supreme Court ruled in 2020 that the Muscogee Nation reservation had never been disestablished.
 The ruling has since been extended to include the reservations of the Cherokee Nation — where the abuse occurred — and seven other tribes.

-Based on the McGirt ruling, the OCCA in October 2021 overturned Bragg’s convictions and sentences.
+Based on the McGirt ruling, the Court of Criminal Appeals overturned Bragg’s convictions and sentences in October 2021.

 At the time, major crimes occurring within “Indian Country” were typically the sole jurisdiction of federal and tribal prosecutors.